openbridge/embedded-api/product-information.md

 ### Facebook Page Insights

 Facebook marketing requires a Facebook Page account ID that is connected to the authorized identity attached to the subscription.
-A list of available Facebook Page account IDs can be requested from the Openbridge Service API.
+A list of available Facebook Page account IDs can be requested with the [Facebook Page Profiles](service-api.md#facebook-page-profiles) endpoint on the Openbridge Service API.
 __Product Attributes__
 > | Key | Value |
 > |-|-|